BYOPuppet/BYOPuppet/README.md

     * personalize designs to accomodate specific characters, aesthetics, movement, etc required for a given production or even simply personal experimentation
     * and more

-## Contributing

-If you want to add file modifications, assembly documentation, etc. from your own work and experimentation, you need to request access at the **Contributor** level.
-An Admin will grant you permission as soon as they are able.
-If you join as an **Observer/User** , you won't get to see work added, it'll just add BYOPuppet to your Dashboard.

 ## 3D Models